 If you are applying to work in an organisation in Europe and are required to work in one of the languages mentioned above, you will automatically be assessed on your language ability.
 This is mandatory for students who will be receiving the Erasmus+ grant.
 You will be given access to this online facility as soon as possible once you have secured your placement.

 If you have secured a work placement outside of Europe in 2020/21 for your Professional Training placement please use the link below to complete the registration form.
 It should take you no more than five minutes and it is to ensure that should there be an emergency situation in the country where you are undertaking your placement, that we can make contact with you as quickly as possible.
 This is a requirement of you being allowed to undertake your placement abroad.

 Apply through the application portal.
 Please register with your Surrey email as not all other email accounts work.
 Please continue to use Chrome or Firefox to make your application.

-You will also be required to attend a compulsory pre-departure on Monday 20th May 2019, 12-4pm.
+You will also be required to do a catch-up compulsory pre-departure session on SurreyLearn.

 The Generation UK - China campaign offers funding support for two month placements for UK students to gain work experience in mainland China.